TuringLang/SliceSampling.jl/docs/src/univariate_slice.md

 ## Introduction
 These algorithms are the "single-variable" slice sampling algorithms originally described by Neal[^N2003].
-Since these algorithms are univariate, they are applied to each coordinate of the target distribution in a random-scan Gibbs sampling fashion.
+Since these algorithms are univariate, they can only be applied to 1-dimensional targets.
+For multidimensional targets, one can augment these univariate samplers through [univariate-to-multivariate strategies](@ref unitomulti).

 !!! info
     By the nature of Gibbs sampling, univariate methods mix slowly when the posterior is highly correlated.